Richard Torin Kindersley

 Sir Richard Torin Kindersley (1792–1879) was an English lawyer and judge.
-He was born, the eldest son of Nathaniel Edward Kindersley, at Madras, India, in 1792, and educated at Haileybury and Trinity College, Cambridge, becoming a fellow in 1815 and M.A. in 1817.
+He was born at Madras, India, eldest son of Nathaniel Edward Kindersley, and educated at Haileybury and Trinity College, Cambridge, becoming a fellow in 1815 and M.A. in 1817.
 He was called to the Bar (Lincoln's Inn) in 1818 and developed a Chancery practice.
 From 1847 to 1851, he served as Chancellor of the County Palatine of Durham.
 In 1848 he was appointed Master in Chancery, followed by an appointment as Vice-Chancellor in 1851.
 He had a reputation as a sound equity judge.
 He retired in 1866, but continued to sit on the Judicial Committee of the Privy Council.